In this exercise, you’ll use Visual Query Builder to build and run a query that retrieves documents from the

 1. Return to the Visual Query Builder form on the customers collection tab.
 The query you built in the previous exercise should still populate the query form.

 2. In the Query section, click the Delete button (), which is located to the right of the two drop-down lists in the search condition section.

 When you click the Delete button, Studio 3T removes the search condition, but leaves the Projection section untouched.

-3. In the Query section, select the Match all of ($and) option from the drop-down list beneath the Array drop-down list.
+3. In the Query section, make sure the Match all of ($and) option from the drop-down list is selected – it should be set to it by default.
 When you select this option, Studio 3T removes the Array drop-down list.